commerce-agent/cap/docs/specification.md

 -   Detailed integration mechanics with specific payment gateways, focusing instead on the data exchange and hand-off points within the `aicp:checkout` task.
 -   Prescriptive guidance on user interface (UI) or user experience (UX) design for Client Agents or merchant systems.

-_Note: Comprehensive definitions for payment gateway integrations are considered for inclusion in future AICP versions, pending successful implementation and validation of the core purchase flow outlined in this document._
+_Note: Comprehensive definitions for payment gateway integrations are considered for inclusion in future AICP versions_

 ## 2. Conformance
 The key words "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**", "**SHOULD**", "**SHOULD NOT**", "**RECOMMENDED**", "**MAY**", and "**OPTIONAL**" in this document are to be interpreted as described in [RFC 2119].